pretix/pretix/README.md

 License
 -------
-It's the AGPL.
+It's the Apache License.
 See the LICENSE file for more information.